uuupah/11ty_neocities/src/journal_html.md

 ---

 **2023.04.27**
-an unfortunate truth that i really want to talk about but i dont know who to talk about with: well drawn hentai is some of the best reference for bridging the gap between figure drawing / anatomy studies and stylised art with good proportions
+an unfortunate truth that i really want to talk about but i dont know who to talk about with: well drawn hentai is some of the best reference for bridging the gap between figure drawing / anatomy studies and stylised art with good proportions. does it make me feel a little icky? yes. do my characters have absolutely delightful looking tummies? well, they're getting better at least

 **2023.04.25**
 watched for a few dollars more; vast improvement on a fistful of dollars